mxfazil/Adam-osyro/README.md

    **Option A: Manual Entry**
    - Fill in the form fields manually
+   - Click "Save Card" to save just the business card
+   - Click "Save Web Info" to save just the web-scraped information
-   - Click "Save to Database"
+   - Click "Save All" to save both the business card and web information
+   - Click "Continue to AI Chat" to proceed to the chat interface

    **Option B: Upload Image**
    - Click "Upload Image" tab
    - Upload or drag & drop an image
    - Review and edit extracted data
+   - Click "Save Card" to save just the business card
+   - Click "Save Web Info" to save just the web-scraped information
-   - Click "Save to Database"
+   - Click "Save All" to save both the business card and web information
+   - Click "Continue to AI Chat" to proceed to the chat interface

    **Option C: Camera Capture**
    - Click "Use Camera" tab
    - Click "Start Camera"
    - Position card and click "Capture"
    - Review and edit extracted data
+   - Click "Save Card" to save just the business card
+   - Click "Save Web Info" to save just the web-scraped information
-   - Click "Save to Database"
+   - Click "Save All" to save both the business card and web information
+   - Click "Continue to AI Chat" to proceed to the chat interface

 ### REST API